League Info and Features

 Poolsbyround's leagues offer the ultimate pick'em game strategy.
 When using the default settings, the site is designed to balance the value of each pick.

 Pick one round at a time or the whole bracket at the start

-Picking one round at a time is poolsbyround's signature feature and is recommended for a more engaging, strategic game.
+Bracket pools: Picking one round at a time is poolsbyround's signature feature and is recommended for a more engaging, strategic game.
 Players pick the first round games, then pick the following games once each game's teams are known.
 If a player has an unlucky first round, they can make adjustments to catch up and not lose interest.
 Or you can play the traditional way where players pick the whole bracket before the games start.
-This feature is available for the March Magic, NFL Playoffs and NBA Playoffs pools.
+This feature is available for bracket pools (March Magic, NFL Playoffs, NBA Playoffs and World Cup Knockout Stage).

 Beat the Spread

 Pick which teams will beat the spread instead of picking which teams will win the game.
 This option uses the point spreads displayed on the picks page to determine the correct pick.
 This does not apply to bracket pools.

 Underdogs and Favorites